 Usually those of us who’ve struggled with food are the consummate people-pleasers (*raising my hand, as this is something I continue to work on!).
 We don’t want to cause conflict, rock the boat, or disappoint anyone.

 So we say yes to everything.
 Which then leads to being overbooked, overwhelmed, and overly resentment of who/what we committed to.
+(This actually leads to overeating–being resentful of saying yes and then stuffing our feelings with food).

 Look at where you can say no this holiday (politely, of course 🙂 ).